orbitaldecay/fngi/doc/manual.md

 <ol><li value="1">Push the number 1 onto the working stack.</li><li value="2">Push the number 2 onto the working stack.</li><li value="3">Push the number 4 onto the working stack (the evaluation of <code>+</code> was deferred, then the evaluation of <code>*</code> was deferred).</li><li value="4">Execute <code>*</code>, leaving the number 8 on top of the working stack.</li><li value="5">Execute <code>+</code>, leaving the number 9 on top of the working stack.</li></ol>
 <h3>Immediate and delayed execution</h3>
 When a token is evaluated, that token is either executed or added to a
-<i>delay queue</i>
+<b>delay queue</b>
  for later execution.
 We call this
-<i>immediate</i>
+<b>immediate</b>
  and
-<i>delayed</i>
+<b>delayed</b>
  execution, respectively.</p><p>When a token is executed immediately, execution occurs before the next token is evaluated.</p><p>When a token undergoes delayed execution, that token is added to a delay queue.
 To execute a delay queue is to execute the tokens in that delay queue in the order in which they were added.
 The
-<i>global delay queue</i>
+<b>global delay queue</b>
  is the delay queue to which tokens are added by default.
+The global delay queue is executed after all tokens have been evaluated.</p><p>
+<i>In the standard implementation, the delay queue is a </i>
+<b><i>spor</b></i>
+<i> buffer.
+Spor is the internal bytecode of the fngi language.
+In other implementations, the delay queue could be a native code buffer, or even a literal queue of fngi tokens.
+This is all implementation specific.
+For the purposes of documentation, we&#x27;ve chosen to simply call it a delay queue.</i>
-The global delay queue is executed after all tokens have been evaluated.</p><p>All of the examples of tokens and fngi programs that we have seen thus far have used delayed execution.
+</p><p>All of the examples of tokens and fngi programs that we have seen thus far have used delayed execution.
 Value tokens and function tokens use delayed execution.
 A deeper level of detail to our explanation of the behavior of the fngi program
 <code>1 2</code>
  would be:</p><p>
 <ol><li value="1">The token <code>1</code> is evaluated.
 It undergoes delayed execution and is added to the global delay queue.</li><li value="2">The token <code>2</code> is evaluated.
 It undergoes delayed execution and is added to the global delay queue.</li><li value="3">Now that all tokens have been evaluated, we dequeue the token <code>1</code> from the global delay queue.
 The token <code>1</code> is executed, and the number 1 is pushed to the working stack.</li><li value="4">We dequeue the token <code>2</code> from the global delay queue.
 The token <code>2</code> is executed, and the number 2 is pushed to the working stack.</li></ol>